kristinemlarson/gnssrefl/README.md

-# gnssrefl v4.0.1
+# gnssrefl v4.1.0

 gnssrefl is an open source software package for GNSS Interferometric Reflectometry (GNSS-IR).

 **We have recently moved to python 3.10!**

-**George Townsend recently removed the hidden Fortran code used for the orbit calculations and RINEX reading.**
+**George Townsend** recently removed the hidden Fortran code used for the orbit calculations and RINEX reading.
-Thank you!
+RINEX 3 is now read directly instead of using the gfzrnx utility which converted everything to RINEX 2.11.
+He has also added a faster Lomb Scargle periodogram calculator.
+You may still use the slow one if you prefer (PR 379)

 **All questions must be posted as an [issue](https://github.com/kristinemlarson/gnssrefl/issues).**
 This allows tracking of community usage and allows others to benefit if they have the same question.
 It also